Here it is, in all its glory! I'm hoping someone will offer to take it off my hands before I devour the entire thing.

 9) And I quote: "Always work quickly so that the dough doesn't have a chance to soften.
 Use a firm steady pressure to roll the dough into a circle about 1/8 inch or slightly less thick.
 As the centre tends to be the thickest part, roll from the centre out." etc.

 10) Once in the tart pan, trimmed and ready to go, make sure the oven is preheated to 425.
 Line the dough with parchment paper.
 Fill with dried beans.
-Bake for 20 minutes.
+Bake for 20 minutes.11) Lift out parchment with beans and prick crust all over with fork.
+Return to oven for 5-10 minutes until pale golden brown.

 Et voila!
 I'm not so sure it's supposed to shrink quite so violently, but...Stay tuned for the Lemon Curd and final product!